Axion Mixing in the String Axiverse: Review of the type IIB string axiverse

 \subsubsection{One QCD axion plus one ALP}

 We first introduce a model containing one QCD axion plus one ALP from refs.~\cite{Cicoli:2012sz, Cicoli:2011qg}.
 This is an anisotropic $\rm SU(3)\times SU(2)$ model with $d = 1$ D-term equation leading to $n_{\rm ax} = 2$ light axions: a fibre axion as the QCD axion, and a base axion as the light ALP.
-Notice that there is also another isotropic model, but it has only one QCD axion.
+Notice that another isotropic model exists, but it has only the QCD axion.

 The internal space of this type IIB model is an orientifold of a K3 fibred CY three-fold, characterized by specific Hodge numbers $h^{1,1}=h_+^{1,1}=4$, realized as a hypersurface in a toric variety.
 The key divisors for modeling include the K3 fiber $D_1$, two intersecting rigid four-cycles $D_4$ and $D_5$, and a del Pezzo divisor $D_7$.
 The Kähler form is given by \cite{Cicoli:2011qg}